-Many homes these days have a uPVC door and at some point during its lifetime may need a little TLC from a maintenance point of view.
-Sometimes, for a variety of reasons, the doors may begin to sag, drop or catch with the outer frame.
+Many homes these days have a uPVC door and at some point during their lifetime may need a little TLC from a maintenance point of view.
+Sometimes, for a variety of reasons, the doors may begin to sag, droop or catch with the outer frame.
 This is frustrating, but there are some things that you can do to get your door working well again.

 In warm weather conditions particularly on south-facing elevations extended periods of sunshine can cause the uPVC to expand.
-This can make the door difficult to close without catching on the door frame.
-In this instance the, dependant on your hinge type, you may be able to adjust the door away from the point it is catching using the hinge adjustment.
-Common types of hinges that will enable you to do this are flag hinges, butt hinges or T hinges.
+This can make the door difficult to close without catching on to the door frame.
+In this instance, depending on your hinge type, you may be able to adjust the door away from the point it is catching using the hinge adjustment.
+Common types of hinges that will enable you to do this are flag hinges, butt hinges, or T hinges.
 Usually, they will have an adjustment screw that can shift the door left and right up and down.
-It will take a little bit of trial and error to find the optimal position.
+Finding the optimal position will take a bit of trial and error.
 Depending on the severity of the expansion adjustment of your uPVC may not be possible due to the original cause and the tolerances being insufficient to make a difference to the operation of the door.

 It is very important that before commencing any adjustments you check the warranty for your door and installation.
-If it is still within warranty it may be that the manufacturer might not cover self-adjusted work and this may incur charges for replacement or repair works to be carried out.
+If it is still under warranty, the manufacturer might not cover self-adjusted work and may incur charges for replacement or repair works to be carried out.

 There are three main types of hinges that are commonly used on uPVC doors

-One of the more popular modern hinge types due to the flexibility it offers.
-The flag hinge will usually be adjustable in 3 dimensions, lateral, height and compression.
-Lateral will move the door left and right, height; up and down and compression; how tightly the door is pulled towards the door frame.
+It is one of the more popular modern hinge types due to its flexibility.
+The flag hinge will usually be adjustable in 3 dimensions, lateral, height, and compression.
+Lateral will move the door left and right, height; up and down, and compression; how tightly the door is pulled towards the door frame.

 Very similar to flag hinges with the exception that they do not offer any compression adjustment.
 The T hinge will only allow for lateral or height adjustment.